dwhacademy/dwhacademyposts/content/post/dwh_design-patterns-in-practice-subtyping/index.md

 ### Why Subtyping?
 There are a number of reasons why this technique is very useful.
 For me, the most important motivation is that relationships can be accurately modeled and enforced including those which apply to only one Subtype.
-Moreover, the number of relationships is significantly reduced because they can be built on the Supertype entity level and not every individual Subtype entity, it makes the model much simple.
+Moreover, the number of relationships is significantly reduced because they can be built on the Supertype entity level and not every individual Subtype entity, it makes the model much simpler.

-Other benefits of using Subtyping include:

-- data integrity enforced at database level. (using NOT NULL column constraints)

-- physical data model reflects true business rules
+The cost associated with Subtyping you need to take into account is abstraction.
+It is hard for some people to grasp.
+Typical abstract entities are: Party, Location, Event.

 On the picture below you can see 4 relationship tables (yellow headers), each of them is linked with m006_party table, if the subtyping technique would not be used, we would need to multiple number of relationships by 2, because each relationship table would need to be linked with both: m008_indiv and m009_org tables.
 <img src="/party_2.png" width="800px" alt="subtyping relationships"/>
 Feel free to copy the full model, just clone my project: [Demo_il model in genmymodel.com](https://repository.genmymodel.com/contact.dwhacademy/DWH-Academy)

 ### Discriminator
-Before we jump to the implementation, it is worth mentioning, Subtype entities have to be mutually exclusive.
+Before we jump to the implementation, it is worth mentioning, Subtype entities can be mutually exclusive or mutually inclusive.
+The example, I prepared, is based on the first pattern where entities are mutually exclusive.
 There cannot be a Party that belongs to both groups, it is obvious that an individual cannot be an organization and vice versa.
 This logical requirement should be satisfied through the Discriminator - a column normally called 'Subtype' that specifies to which Subtype entity a given object (Party) belongs to.

 ### Implementation
 I do not intend to explain from scratch the way, how we believe it makes the most sense to maintain business logic in data warehouses but I feel a short recap from other articles is necessary.